Is CBD Legal in Europe? The 2026 EU Laws & Country-by-Country CBD Guide

 Businesses must ensure compliance with labeling and marketing regulations to avoid legal issues.
 As EU regulations evolve, Belgium may adjust its stance, potentially creating more opportunities for CBD entrepreneurs and consumers.

-• Recreational Cannabis: Illegal.
-Possession and use are criminal offenses.
+- Recreational Cannabis: Illegal.
+Possession and use remain criminal offenses.

 CBD is legal in Croatia when derived from industrial hemp containing less than 0.2% THC.
 The country permits the sale and use of CBD products that meet this criterion.